demisto/content-docs/docs/partners/adopt.md

   - In line #1 of the file, copy and paste the below text to show that the support is moving over to the partner:

     ```
-    Note: Support for this pack moved to the partner on MONTH, DAY, YEAR.
+    Note: Support for this Pack will be moved to the Partner on MONTH, DAY, YEAR.

-    Please contact the partner directly via the support link on the right.
     ```